robertritz/NLP/02_mongolian_language_model/README.md

 # ULMFiT Language Model for Mongolian

-The paper outlines a three step process to achieve excellent results:
+This project generates a language model suitable for fine-tuning and training a classifier.
+The ULMFiT method proposed by the Fast.ai co-authors Jeremy Howard and Sebastian Ruder is used ([paper](https://arxiv.org/abs/1801.06146)).
+This method has three steps:
 1. General Language Model - Pre-train a language model using a relatively large general corpus.
 2. Language Model Fine Tuning - Perform transfer learning on the general language model using your problem specific dataset.
 3. Classifier Training - Using the fine tuned language model train a text classifier.
 Excellent results can be found with only 100 training examples.

+You can used the linked model and vocabulary below to fine-tine on your own data and then build a text classifier.

 The benefits of ULMFiT (from my perspective):
 1. The pre-trained language model is not prohibitively expensive to train and does not require massive amounts of data.
+State of the art results can be achieved with a corpus of 100 million words.
 2. Affordable hardware can be used for all stages.
-3. Fine-tuning and classification can take as little as an hour and doesn't require large amounts of labeled data.
+3. Fine-tuning and classification can take as little as an hour (or even minutes) and doesn't require large amounts of labeled data.
+The authors found great results with as few as 100 labeled examples.

 #### Libraries:
 Notebooks used the following versions: